 What Caused Your Car Accident?

 One of the leading causes of car accidents is driver error.
 With the prevalence of technology, car accidents caused by distracted driving have skyrocketed.
-Even if a car accident was caused by another driver's negligence, proving that they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.
+Even if it was caused by a driver's negligence, proving that they are liable for your injuries, damaged property, and more can be complicated, especially if there are multiple vehicles and variables involved.

 - Distracted Driving